Event ID 4625 explained: detecting brute force, sprays and enumeration

 <Data Name="IpAddress">203.0.113.7</Data>

-IpAddress(orWorkstationNameif the IP isn't recorded), count distinctTargetUserNameover 10 minutes. >5 accounts per source in that window is suspicious almost everywhere. - Brute force: group by
+IpAddress(orWorkstationNameif the IP field is empty), count distinctTargetUserNameover 10 minutes.
+More than five accounts per source in that window is suspicious almost everywhere. - Brute force.
+Group by

-TargetUserName, count failures per minute. >10 per minute against one account is usually a bot. - Lockout root cause: pair 4740 (account locked) with the preceding 4625s — the
+TargetUserName, count failures per minute.
+More than ten per minute against one account is almost always automated. - Lockout root cause.
+Pair 4740 (account locked) with the preceding 4625s.
+The

-A 4625 burst followed by a 4624 from the same IpAddress is the actionable case — the attacker found a working credential.
-The parser on this page lets you filter the table to a source IP and watch the level and event-ID transitions over time in the timeline.
-The burst-then-spike pattern is unmistakable.
+A 4625 burst followed by a 4624 from the same IpAddress is the actionable case.
+The attacker found a working credential.
+The progression in the timeline is unmistakable: dense failures, sudden silence, single success.

 title: Password Spray via NTLM Failed Logons